 On November 25, 2016 the Company completed a registered direct offering of common stock and warrants.
 In connection with the registered direct offering, the Company entered into Common Stock Purchase Agreements (the "Purchase Agreements") with three institutional investors pursuant to which the Company sold an aggregate of 756,999 shares of common stock, par value \$0.01 per share, and warrants (the "Series C Warrants") to purchase up to an aggregate of 756,999 shares of our common stock, par value \$0.01 per share.
 The common stock and Series C Warrants were sold in units, with each unit consisting of one share of common stock and a Series C Warrant to purchase one share of our common stock at an exercise price of \$4.46 per share.
 Each unit was sold at a purchase price of \$2.62.
 Units were not issued or certificated.
 The shares of common stock and Series C Warrants were immediately separable and were issued separately.
 The sales of the units were completed on November 28, 2016.
 The net proceeds to the Company from the registered direct offering, after deducting placement agent fees and estimated offering expenses, were approximately \$1.74 million.
 The units were offered and sold in the registered direct offering pursuant to the Company's "shelf" registration statement (File No. 333-213766), which was declared effective by the United States Securities and Exchange Commission (the "SEC") on October 4, 2016.
 Dawson James Securities, Inc. served as the sole placement agent in connection with the registered direct offering.
-The Company issued a unit purchase option to the placement agent, pursuant to which the Company granted the placement agent the right to purchase from the Company up to a number of units equal to 5% of the units sold in the offering (or up to 37,850 units) at an exercise price equal to 125% of the public offering price of the Units in the offering, or \$3.275 per unit.
+The Company issued a unit purchase option to the placement agent, pursuant to which the Bacement agent to registered direct offering, or \$3.275 per unit.
+The units work on the offering (or up to 37,850 units) at an exercise price equal to 125% of the public offering price of the Units in the offering, or \$3.275 per unit.
 The unit purchase option will expire on November 25, 2021.